Skip Navigation

 Annual Peace Tree Lighting

-The Peace Tree is a 31-year-old CSA tradition, initiated by Sister Marie Scott, during the Gulf War known as Desert Storm.
+The Peace Tree is a CSA tradition, initiated by Sister Marie Scott in 1991, during the Gulf War known as Desert Storm.
 The war lasted from August 1990–February 1991.
 Unfortunately, since that time war has continued almost unabated, often with United States involvement.
 Our ongoing commitment to peace in our world is needed now as much as ever.

 Advent brings us closer to Christ who is with us.
 We are reminded that no one is beyond the reach of God’s love.
 We are called to reach out with love to our sisters and brothers in need, sharing our hope for a world transformed.